 I have learned over my two decades of serving in ministry, teaching, counseling, and mentoring that most people, no matter how vast the margin of social-economics, educational backgrounds, ethnic and/or cultural diversity have this one similarity.
 This one constant which is consistently prevalent across the board, a person's daily struggle to control how they think about what they think about, and the temptation to be driven primarily by ones emotions.
-We live in a society that not only seems to celebrate emotionally driven behavioral patterns, but one where most people seem to negate all cognition (in words they don't play the tape all the way through) basically selling out the mantra.
-I will say, tweet, post, and do what I feel justified doing in the moment, giving very little if any thought to the consequences.
+We live in a society that not only seems to celebrate emotionally driven behavioral patterns, but one where most people seem to negate all cognition (in other words they don't play the tape all the way through) basically selling out to the mantra.
+I will say, tweet, post, and do what I feel justified doing in the moment, giving very little, if any thought to the consequences.
 Although this may feel good and/or provide some sense of temporary relief, over time this leads to maladaptive behavior and lack of healthy prosocial coping skills.

 If this sounds like a bunch of clinical rhetoric, let me paint the picture in laymen's terms.
 When a person does not have the tools needed to effectively process their thoughts and feelings, they look for ways to either pacify their feelings or escape them all together.
 These methods of pacification usually comes in the form of unhealthy habits such as; substance use, abuse and eventually chemical dependency (addiction), overeating, over spending, episodes of explosive anger and/or rage, validation through sex and/or unhealthy co-dependent relationships.

 We facilitate court mandated and private educational sessions to assist clients with the tools to learn and maintain a healthy lifestyle.